Survey of 2017 MLIS Graduates

 - Choosing Electives from Multiple Career Pathways

 Our students not only live across North America while completing our fully online MLIS program, they are also working in different geographic areas after graduation.
-For example, our alumni reported that their employers are located in three Canadian provinces, 30 U.S. states, Spain and Hungary.
+For example, our alumni reported that their employers are located in three Canadian provinces, 28 U.S. states (includes District of Columbia), Switzerland, and Japan.